 Using a Ceiling Fan on a Sloped Ceiling

-When purchasing a ceiling fan it is important to check the degree of pitch with which the fan is compatible.
+If the ceiling has any kind of slope angled pitch, a sloped ceiling adaptor is necessary.
+When purchasing a ceiling fan it is important to check the ceiling angle with which the fan is compatible.
 That way, you can successfully install a fan right where you want it.

 Here are some tips when shopping for sloped ceiling compatible fans:

-- If the ceiling has any kind of pitch, a sloped ceiling adaptor is necessary.
-Some fans include a sloped ceiling adaptor that can accommodate ceiling pitches of up to 46 degrees, some up to only 33 degrees and some less than that.
+- Some fans include a sloped ceiling adaptor that can accommodate angled ceilings.
 Check the details carefully as each ceiling fan manufacturer has different specifications.

 - Especially true for fans being mounted on sloped ceilings, extra downrods may be necessary if the room has a high vaulted ceiling.
 Whether your ceiling fan is hung at the standard 8-9 feet from the floor or higher up, it is important to find a downrod that will accommodate for each room's particular height.

 - Finally, keep in mind that some ceiling fans just can't be adapted for a sloped ceiling.
 It is always good to double check this detail before purchasing a fan for a sloped ceiling.

 - Choosing the Right Ceiling Fan Size